Budibase/budibase/docs/CONTRIBUTING.md

 ### Development Modes

 A combination of environment variables controls the mode budibase runs in.

+| **NOTE**: You need to clean your browser cookies when you change between different modes.

 Yarn commands can be used to mimic the different modes as described in the sections below:

 #### Self Hosted